jnozzi/cocoadev.com/markdown/DrawWindowBeneathDesktop.md

 to do what you want.

 (-2147483628) is the undocumented level for desktop window (in wich wallpaper is drawn).
-Adding 1 to be sure to be over desktop window (wallpaper) but under other windows (including Finder's icons wich are "windows" too in General/WindowServer with an higher level).
+Adding 1 to be sure to be over desktop window (wallpaper) but under other windows (including Finder's icons wich are "windows" too in WindowServer with an higher level).

 -- Bru

 ----

-Be careful when doing this - setting windows to this level will cause them to become "sticky" when using virtual desktop tools like General/VirtueDesktops and Desktop Manager.
+Be careful when doing this - setting windows to this level will cause them to become "sticky" when using virtual desktop tools like VirtueDesktops and Desktop Manager.

---General/TonyArnold
+--TonyArnold

 ----